 Late in 2019, SCAG received from HCD a regional allocation of 1,344,740 total new housing units.
 Shortly afterward, SCAG issued draft RHNA sub-allocations to the region's individual cities and counties; the City of Calabasas received a preliminary draft allocation of 351 total new housing units, with 290 of those units (more than 80% of the total) to fall into Moderate Income, Low Income, and Very Low Income affordability categories.
-The draft allocation was later updated by SCAG, and Calabasas now faces an allocation of 353 total housing units.
-SCAG started the appeals process of the RHNA allocation in September 2020, and should conclude by the end of January 2021.
-RHNA allocations may be adjusted for each city with the SCAG region based on the results of the appeals.
-Final RHNA allocations are expected to be provided by SCAG in February or March 2021.
-The City's current draft RHNA allocation is detailed below.
+The draft allocation was later updated by SCAG, and the Calabasas sub-allocation was increased slightly to 353 total housing units.
+In September 2020 SCAG started the appeals process for the RHNA allocations, and concluded the appeal hearings in February 2021.
+Because the allocation to City of Calabasas was substantially lower than the allocations for other local jurisdictions (attributed largely to the up-front efforts by staff to inform SCAG of the City's many constraints), we elected to not file an appeal.
+SCAG received 48 appeals during the appeal period, but it granted only two of the appeals.
+RHNA allocations were then readjusted for each jurisdiction one final time, based on the two granted appeals.
+The final RHNA allocations were adopted by SCAG on March 4, 2021.
+The City's final RHNA allocation increased by one additional unit, and detailed below.